israeldavidvm/database-knowledgeable/README-EN.md

 This code is licensed under the GNU General Public License version 3.0 or later (LGPLV3+).
 A full copy of the license can be found at https://www.gnu.org/licenses/lgpl-3.0-standalone.htmlalone.html0-standalone.html

-## Features What does data-auditor offer you?
+## Features What does it offer you?

 database-knowledgeable allows you to obtain basic information from your database, generate reports and documentation in popular formats such as markdown and mermaid.
 More specifically